 - St. Patrick’s Day – As the home of many Irish immigrants, San Francisco celebrates St. Patrick’s Day in a big way.
 The highlight is the parade, one of the longest-running in the US, dating back to 1852, generally held on the Saturday before or on March 17.
 Thousands participate to honor Irish culture with over 100 colorful floats, Irish dance troupes and marching bands.
 After the parade, the day is celebrated with live music and dance as well as traditional Irish cuisine and Guinness.

 San Francisco in April

-- Cherry Blossom Festival – This annual two-weekend-long celebration in April takes place in the Japantown neighborhood of San Francisco and offers the chance to sample gourmet treats, listen to traditional Japanese music and buy or browse dozens of other vendor stalls featuring arts-and-crafts and other items.
-Visitors can also watch origami making and flower arranging demonstration, along with a parade that celebrates cherry blossoms and Japanese culture.
+- Cherry Blossom Festival – This annual 2-weekend-long celebration in April takes place in the Japantown neighborhood of San Francisco and offers the chance to sample gourmet treats, listen to traditional Japanese music, and buy or browse dozens of other vendor stalls featuring arts, crafts, and other items.
+Visitors can also watch origami making and flower arranging demonstrations, along with a parade that celebrates cherry blossoms and Japanese culture.

 - Cesar Chavez Holiday Parade and Festival – Celebrating the life and work of labor and civil rights leader Cesar Chavez around the anniversary of his death on April 23, this festival in the Mission District includes a parade that starts at Dolores Park as well as entertainment, music, and arts and crafts booths along 24th Street between Treat and Bryant.

-- San Francisco International Film Festival – Held over two weeks in mid-April and into early May (April 21 – May 5 in 2016) at Sundance Cinemas Kabuki Theatres and Castro Theatre, this festival is a spectacular showcase of cinematic discovery and innovation featuring over 150 films from more than 50 countries, including live action, animated shorts, television and theatrical dramas, and feature films.
+- San Francisco International Film Festival – Held over 2 weeks in mid-April and into early May at Sundance Cinemas Kabuki Theatres and Castro Theatre, this festival is a spectacular showcase of cinematic discovery and innovation featuring over 150 films from more than 50 countries, including live action, animated shorts, television and theatrical dramas, and feature films.